SunilBilgunde/End-to-End-Book-Recommender-system/README.md

 ## 🧰 Technologies Used:

-Python 3.7
+    Python 3.7,
-Pandas
+    Pandas,
-NumPy
+    NumPy,
     Scikit-learn
     Streamlit for web interface
     Docker for containerization
     AWS EC2 for deployment
     Pickle for model serialization

 ## 🧪 How It Works: